ikunetwork/WhitePaper/README.md

 Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[16](#f16)</sup> Ultimately, overhead is reduced ,trust improves, and efficiency increases with no third party necessary for escrow.<sup>[17](#f17)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.

 IKU is built on Ethereum, leveraging smart contracts to transact in digital R&D assets without the necessity of a middle man \(VC, investment banks, Big Pharma, etc.\).
-Barrier to entry dramatically decrease, and allows \(i\) researchers and other learned persons to maximize scientific objectives by directly engaging p2p capital, \(ii\) anyone to participate in the market and \(iii\) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.
-All transactions will be public on the Ethereum blockchain, allowing all stakeholders to collectively provide liquid R&D, incentivizing one record of scientific truth.
+Barriers to entry dramatically decrease, and allows \(i\) researchers and other learned persons to maximize scientific objectives by directly engaging p2p capital, \(ii\) anyone with internet access to participate in the market and \(iii\) the realization of global supply and demand of medical science as opposed to a few centralized entities with their own private interests.
+All transactions will be public on the Ethereum blockchain incentivizing one record of scientific truth.

 ### Why IKU?

 IKU allows for multilateral transparency and programmatic settlement for value exchange, currently not possible within the legacy bio R&D system.
 By shifting traditional business processes from a few controlling entities to a global decentralized network, it is possible to provide a commercially valuable infrastructure for science and medicine that is both dynamic and open for all.
 Network participants will be able to capitalize, support and trade in R&D assets through decentralized resource allocation and increased market transparency.
-Access to R&D data and licenses are unlocked to the community at large which may result in new discoveries and drug applications.
+Access to R&D data and licenses are unlocked to the community at large which is expected to result new discoveries and biotechnologies.
 The successful creation of this system will create a positive economic and scientific feedback loop.

-The IN will serve to attract R&D ideation through crowdsourced input from thought leaders and patients.
-Realistically, researchers and patients do not have the time, expertise or resources to commence clinical trials.
+The IN will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
+Realistically, they do not have the time, expertise or resources to commence clinical trials.
 The IN aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.

 ### What about Patents?
+Why copyrights over patents? -- use E&E

 By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide market/data exclusivity periods \(independent of patents\) for clinical trial data for up to ~10 years, regardless if it is an NME.<sup>[19](#f19)</sup> IKU is designed to leverage biotech regardless of patent policy, as rights are based in the copyright of the data generated, which ethically applies upon conception of the data, as opposed to patents which have to be registered limited by jurisdiction.